tomjoht/documentation-theme-jekyll/content/jekyll-docs/content_reuse/conditional_logic.md

   - readme.md
 ```

 This will make it so any pages in the content/gizmo or content/tutorials directories are not included.
-Additionally, the readm.md file will be excluded.
+Additionally, the readme.md file will be excluded.

 Now when you create content only for one specific audience, you exclude the inapplicable directories.
 For your acme audience, you might want to exclude all content in your web directory.
 And vice versa.

 ## Page references

-Interestingly, even though you may group content into subfolders, when you reference a page, you reference it by the permalink regardless of the subfolder it happens to be in.
-So even if you have content/tutorial_link, you link to it with tutorial_link instead of content/tutorial_link because that's what the permalink of the topic says.
+Even though you may group content into subfolders, when you reference a page, you reference it by the permalink regardless of the subfolder it happens to be in.
+So even if you have content/tutorial_link, you link to it with `tutorial_link` instead of `content/tutorial_link` because that's the topic's permalink.
+Jekyll iterates through all pages in the page namespace to locate one that contains the matching permalink.
+Folder structures aren't that important for pages.

 ## Conditional navigation